hghcomphys/hghcomphys.github.io/_posts/2021-06-13-mahalanobis-image-outlier-detection.md

 #### Building feature extractor
-We employ a few `convolutional` layers and a `dense` layer on the top to build the feature extractor model.
+We build the feature extractor model by employing a deep neural network that contains a few sequences of `convolutional` layers and a `dense` layer on the top.
 The extended classifier model then is built using an additional dense layer with `softmax` activation functions.

-**INFO:** _Transfer learning_ is an alternative approach for developing a more advanced feature mapping instead of using the plain convolutional layers as discussed in this post.
+**INFO:** _Transfer learning_ is an alternative approach for developing a more advanced feature mapping instead of using the plain convolutional layers as discussing here.
 {: .notice--info}

 ```python